Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/creating-instances.md

 ## Don't Pass in `self`

-**We do not need to pass in a value for the first `self` argument.** When we instantiate a class, Python will automatically pass in the correct value for `self`.
+**We do not need to pass in a value for the first argument, `self`.** When we instantiate a class, Python will automatically pass in the correct value for `self`.

 ### !end-callout